mustafaalniak/mustafaalniak/README.md

 ### Hi there 👋

 Hi, my name is Mustafa.
-I'm a blogger, writer and web developer - learner / learner.
+I'm a blogger, writer and web developer - learner.
 I'm lives in Ankara / Turkey.
 Please refer to my twitter profile or email address to contact me.
 See you.

 https://mustafaalniak.com